Home » Archive

 Manly Virtue: Temperance (10 Steps To Self-Control And Self-Discipline)

 Temperance is one of the 7 main virtues that oppose the 7 deadly sins.
 It is opposite of Gluttony and can best be described as “moderation” or “practicing self-control”.
-It may be defined as the righteous natural appetite for pleasures of the senses.
+It may be defined as the righteous habit which makes a man govern his natural appetite for pleasures of the senses.

 How this virtue is seen as manly in nature is obvious to most.
 The results often lie in how people perceive us as men and having manliness characteristics.
-If we have a strong temperance to never ending temptations that present themselves, those results will …
+If we have a strong temperance to never ending …

 Manliness Traits »